joshuag/lamba-rest/README.md

 ## How to use

 Zip the python directory under lambda-layer, and upload it as a lambda-layer.
-Then, in your lambda, you can import `from lambda-routing.routing import RouteRegistry, Route`
+Then, in your lambda, you can import `from lambda-routing.routing import RouteRegistry, route`

 In the lambda itself, you can update your lambda_handler to return `RouteRegistry.match_and_execute_route_for_gateway(event, user=user)` where user is a user object that you can create that minimally has a `roles` list property.